 Adding even more gasoline to that, podcasting is going to become a lot more mainstream.
 You’re going to see people listening to a lot more podcasts in cars much more easily as the technology in the big automakers is going to make cars more podcast-enabled.

 Video is going to grow even faster than it is right now.
-Live video, Meerkat, and Periscope are going to continue to grow.
+Live video is going to continue to grow.